helpscout/hsds-react/docs/contribution/creating.md

 * `onMouseEnter`
 * `onClick`
 * `htmlFor`

+`getValidProps()` is a special [utility function](https://helpscout.gitbook.io/react-utils) that filters out non-default HTML/React props.
+This prevents React from throwing errors if non-default props are accidentally passed during the Object spread process.

 Wonderful 🙏!
 You've created the base for `Strong`, that's performant, easy to extend, and Flow typed.